HiLab-git/DTC/README.md

 ```
 python test_LA.py
 ```
-Our pre-trained models are saved in the model dir [DTC_model](https://github.com/Luoxd1996/DTC/tree/master/model), and the pretrained SASSNet and UAMT model can be download from [SASSNet_model](https://github.com/kleinzcy/SASSnet/tree/master/model) and [UA-MT_model](https://github.com/yulequan/UA-MT/tree/master/model).
+Our pre-trained models are saved in the model dir [DTC_model](https://github.com/Luoxd1996/DTC/tree/master/model) (both 8 labeled images and 16 labeled images), and the pretrained SASSNet and UAMT model can be download from [SASSNet_model](https://github.com/kleinzcy/SASSnet/tree/master/model) and [UA-MT_model](https://github.com/yulequan/UA-MT/tree/master/model).
 The other comparison method can be found in [SSL4MIS](https://github.com/HiLab-git/SSL4MIS)

 ## Results on the Left Atrium dataset (SOTA).
 * The training set consists of 16 labeled scans and 64 unlabeled scans and the testing set includes 20 scans.